Australia’s safest child car seats for 2020 revealed

 “The results demonstrate that not all car seats are created equal and price is not a good indicator of safety so parents need to remain vigilant when it comes to choosing the appropriate restraint for their child.”

 CREP has tested many of Australia’s top-selling car seats.
-These are the highest-rating seats by category.
+From baby and toddler seats to boosters and convertibles, these are the highest-rating child car seats by category.

 Once a child outgrows a single-use seat, they will need a new one.